How do I get into Harvard as an Indian Student?

 The admission process is not dependent on these interviews.
 Your application provides most of the information.

 If the selection committee wants to know more about you, someone will reach out to you and schedule an interview.
-Mostly alumni volunteers help the university in recruiting students.
-Even, without the interview, the application is considered complete.
+Mostly, alumni volunteers help the university in recruiting students.
+Even without the interview, the application is considered complete.

-Why Harvard University is popular among Indian students
+Why is Harvard University Popular among Indian Students?

-It is one of the topmost choices for Indians who are looking to study in the US.
-It is one of the oldest universities in USA and the world.
+It is one of the top choices for Indians who are looking to study in the US.
+It is one of the oldest universities in the USA and the world.
 This is the reason why Harvard University attracts students in the world.
 Harvard University is a prestigious university.
 It is known for its innovation, academic excellence and leadership.
 It has huge brand value in India and abroad.
 If you get admission to Harvard, it means you will be part of its rich legacy.
 The university produced influential thinkers, Nobel laureates and global leaders.

 How to Get Into Harvard from India FAQs